THE RACE | WORLD SOLAR CHALLENGE

 • Partners and companies from various fields such as the title sponsor Bridgestone,

-• Innovators, engineers, and scientists developing avant-garde solar and green technologies and
+• Innovators, engineers, and scientists developing avant-garde solar and green technologies

 • Industry leaders, sustainability advocates, and future-forward thinkers aiming to decarbonize mobility.